fasakinhenry/python-100-days-of-code/00-beginner/day-18/project/instructions.md

 By the end of this project, you will have a beautiful piece of digital art and a better understanding of how to use Python for creative projects.

+## Tips

+- Use the `turtle` module to draw shapes and patterns on the canvas.
+- Get the color from a list of colors to create a colorful artwork.
+- The colors can be gotten using the `colorgram` module.
+- Use the cologram module to extract colors from an actual image of hirst painting.
+- Use nested loops to arrange the dots in a grid pattern.
+- Hide the turtle and set the speed to maximum for a cleaner drawing.

 ### Project Solution

 Check the solution for the project [here](./main.py)